mboyea/www-mboyea-com/README.md

 ---
 This website is built with [SvelteKit], [Typescript], & [Sass] to compile a html/css/js application delivered by a [Node.js] server.
 [PNPM] manages all dependency packages.
 [Docker] is used to compile the app into a minified [Ubuntu] environment.
 [Fly.io] hosts the Docker Image to serve the completed website.

-This full-stack website is FREE to host on Fly.io - once load increases (from more users visiting), it is still reasonably priced (just a few bucks a month) to host.
-The connection to host is extremely fast (like 60ms to view my page) and Fly supports postgres database instances on the edge to speed things up for international users.
-If your hosting tools AREN'T that cheap or are unreasonably difficult to configure, consider checking out Fly.io!
-Fly supports any programming tools that Docker supports (basically everything).
-I couldn't recommend Fly.io as a hosting provider enough!
-This message is not sponsored.

 ### Fork & Clone This Repository
 * [Fork this repository].
 * [Clone that repository] to your computer.